nailerNAS/nailerPi_bot/README.md

 sudo systemctl restart nailerpi
 ```

-If you're using SystemD instead of cron, you don't need the `start.sh` and `screen.sh` files, and also you don't have to install Linux `screen`
+If you're using SystemD instead of cron, you don't need the `start.sh` and `screen.sh` files, and also you don't have to install Linux `screen`, though it's useful anyways